Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales: Introduction

-With the rise of interest in nonconvex optimization, the ML community started to consider a classical alternative to gradient descent/line search methods - trust region methods \cite{TRBook}.
+With the rise of interest in nonconvex optimization, the ML community started to consider a classical alternative to gradient descent/line search methods - trust region methods \cite{TRBook, Lin07trustregion, Dauphinetal_2014}.
 Their usefulness is largely dictated by their ability to utilize negative curvature in Hessian approximations and hence, potentially, escape the neighborhoods of saddle points \cite{Dauphinetal_2014}, which can significantly slow down or even trap a line search method.
-It is argued, that while stationary points are undesirable, the local minima are typically sufficient for the purposes of training non convex ML models, such as deep neural networks.
-Stochastic versions of trust region methods have not yet been explored in ML context, to our knowledge.
+It is argued, that while saddle points are undesirable, the local minima are typically sufficient for the purposes of training nonconvex ML models, such as deep neural networks.
+There has been a number of recent works that propose trust-region methods that use stochastic gradient and Hessian estimates \cite{GrattonEtAl2017, Mahoney}, but they all assume that the objective function is deterministic.
 One of the original stochastic trust region methods for this stochastic optimization setting has been proposed in \cite{ChangHongWan} and a more sophisticated adaptive method has been recently introduced in \cite{2015sarhasetal}.
-In both methods the primary concern is in (adaptively) sampling at the canonical Monte Carlo rate so that, essentially, the estimates of the function values become asymptotically error-free with probability 1.
+For both methods the convergence is achieved by repeatedly sampling the function values (and gradients, when applicable) so that eventually the estimates become asymptotically error-free with probability 1.
+No convergence rates have been derived for these algorithms, because the progress happens in the assymptotics.
+Fully stochastic versions of trust region methods with adaptive sampling, such as may be used in ML context, have not yet been explored to our knowledge.
+In addition, our analysis applies to the setting where the objective functions and gradient estimates may be biased.